jayakrishna855/Drowsiness-Detection/README.md

 # Drowsiness-Detection
-A Deep Learning that detects whether a person is drowsy or not by capturing the Image part and sending to the model.
+A Neural Network model that detects whether a person is drowsy or not by capturing the Image part and sending it to the model.